-h.
+g.
 Connect Remote Monitoring Kit to PC or LAN (RMK; optional)

 The RMK provides remote access to vital operating data of the PRO-Verter via the User Interface on the Faceplate.
 RMK data can be accessed via the TECH (ethernet) PORT on the front of the PRO-Verter.
+If an RMK is installed, ensure that the connections are as shown below.
 See the Operator and Maintenance Manual for the RMK for detailed information.

-Figure 21.
+Figure 20.
 RMK external communication

-5. Grounding the System
+6. Grounding the System